 Please print your assignment double-spaced and with one-inch margins, using an 11-12-point font.
+Please write your name and "Text Preparation 4" at the top of the first page, and indicate the total word count at the end.
 Please number and staple the pages you hand in.

-Please write "Text Preparation 5" at the top, and indicate the total word count at the end.

-Note: Since this is your first reading of this text, and since we have not yet discussed it in class, the Text Preparation assignment is simply a first effort at figuring out what it says, and doing it will help you get the most of our in-class work on it.
+Note: Since this is your first reading of this text, and since we have not yet discussed it in class, the Text Preparation assignment is simply a first effort at figuring out what the text says, and doing it will help you get the most of our in-class work on it.
 The assignment is not evaluated for whether it demonstrates a good understanding of the reading, but for evidence of your having worked in detail to understand the reading.
-Your fuller understanding will develop in the course of our class and tutorial meetings, and with successive rereadings.
+Your fuller understanding will develop in the course of our class and tutorial meetings, and with successive re-readings.

-Plagiarism Warning: This assignment is designed to be completed by means of independent work on the assigned selection from Buber, I and Thou, aided by the guidance you have received in class/tutorial and by consulting the instructor and the TA: We are always available to discuss the questions you encounter as you read and re-read the texts for this class.
+Plagiarism Warning: This assignment is designed to be completed by means of independent work on the assigned selection from Buber, I and Thou, aided by the guidance you have received in class/tutorial and by consulting the instructor: I am always available to discuss the questions you encounter as you read and re-read the texts for this class.
 It is neither necessary nor desirable that you consult outside sources in order to complete this assignment.
 Please remember that unacknowledged use of such sources constitutes plagiarism and is a violation of the university's Academic Integrity policy.

-Please keep a copy of your assignment to refer to in our class discussions of Buber over the next couple of meetings.
+Please keep a copy of your assignment to refer to in our class discussions of Freud over the next couple of meetings.